rancher/fleet-docs/versioned_docs/version-0.4/namespaces.md

 # Namespaces

 All types in the Fleet manager are namespaced.
 The namespaces of the manager types do not correspond to the namespaces of the deployed resources in the downstream cluster.
-Understanding how namespaces are use in the Fleet manager is important to understand the security model and how one can use Fleet in a multi-tenant fashion.
+Understanding how namespaces are used in the Fleet manager is important to understand the security model and how one can use Fleet in a multi-tenant fashion.

 ## GitRepos, Bundles, Clusters, ClusterGroups